SolarArbiter/solarforecastarbiter-core/solarforecastarbiter/reports/templates/metrics_month.md

 ### Monthly analysis

 Metrics for each month of the analysis period are displayed in tables and figures below.
-Starting with January (1) up to December (12).
+Starting with January up to December.

 {% for figure in figures['month'] %}
   {{ figure | safe }}